-The school is: Licensed under the Private Education Commission of the Thai Ministry of Education Fully Accredited by ACCREDITING COMMISSION FOR SCHOOLS A full six-year accreditation granted by the Schools Commission of the Western Association of Schools and Colleges (WASC).
-FARCOS A member of the East Asian Regional Council of Overseas Schools (EARCOS).
-International Schools Association of Thalland A member of the International Schools Association of Thailand (ISAT)
+The school is: Licensed under the Private Education Commission of the Thai Ministry of Education anu A full accreditation granted by the Office of Education Standards and Quality Assessment (ONESQA).
+Fully Accredited by ACCREDITING COMMISSION FOR SCHOOLS A full six-year accreditation granted by the Schools Commission of the Western Association of Schools and Colleges (WASC).
+East Asia Regional Council of Schools A member of the East Asian Regional Council of Overseas Schools (EARCOS).
+ISAT International Schools Association of Thalland A member of the International Schools Association of Thailand (ISAT)